 This means a Shimano Stradic should casts slightly further than a comparably sized Shimano Sedona due to the better line lay.
 For our opinion on the best trout spinning reels check our guide.

 Basically, the longer a rod the longer the cast.
 During the cast, a longer rod achieves a higher velocity which means the lure has more energy behind it to travel further.

 In most cases a 7’6” rod rod rated for 2-6lb line is the sweet spot for distance casting of light lures.

 But there is an obvious limit to distance improvement via longer rod length.

 The main limitation is caused by the terminal velocity of the lure as it falls through the air.
 No matter how much initial inertia you put behind a lure its maximum speed will not exceed its terminal velocity as it descends.

 A 7’ rod generates enough power for most light lures to reach their maximum velocity.
 A 9ft or 20ft rod, if castable will not cast a 1/16oz lure any faster.
 Once a lure reaches terminal velocity, a longer rod, could probably cast a lure higher, but not further.

 The rod also needs to be flexible enough to bend when casting.
 The lure needs to be heavy enough to fully load the rod to maximize casting potential.

 There are plenty of 13ft rods out there, but the bases are so thick it will be impossible to cast a trout lure more than a few yards.
 To load these roads requires much heavier weights which are of no use for trout fishing.

 It is not all about the gear, casting technique also plays a big role.
 When fishing with ultralight tackle it is not all about power.
-To fully load a trout rod requires a smooth cast and sudden stop.
+Rather than brute force, to fully load a ultalight rod requires a smooth cast and sudden stop.